Open Data Inventory (ODIN)

-ODIN assesses the coverage and openness of official statistics to identify gaps, promote open data policies, improve access, and encourage dialogue between national statistical offices (NSOs) and data users.
-Scores allow comparisons across topics and countries.
-In 2015, 125 countries were assessed.
+The Open Data Inventory (ODIN) assesses the coverage and openness of official statistics to identify gaps, promote open data policies, improve access, and encourage dialogue between national statistical offices (NSOs) and data users.

-Click on a country to see more information.
-In the data box, click on the country name to go to the country profile page.
+ODIN 2020/21 covers 187 countries.
+Use this website to explore and download the results from 2020 or previous years.
+On the map below, click on a country to see more information.
+In the box displaying a country’s score, click on the country name to go to the country profile page.

-For more information on methods see ODIN Methodology.
+For more information on methods see ODIN 2020/21 Methodology Guide.